 What Is Postpartum Psychosis?

-Postpartum psychosis (or perinatal psychosis) is a serious mental health issue that can affect new mothers who have recently given birth.
+Postpartum psychosis (or perinatal psychosis) is a serious mental health issue affecting new mothers who have recently given birth.

 It is not uncommon for women to experience stress and anxiety after childbirth.
 In fact, it is natural for them to feel overwhelmed by the challenges and responsibilities imposed by motherhood.
 This may result in mild to moderate symptoms, such as mood swings, fear, and irritability.

 However, in some cases, women may develop intense psychological symptoms.
-If not managed properly, these symptoms can become worse, resulting in postpartum psychosis, which is known to cause serious, life-threatening consequences.
+If not managed properly, these symptoms can worsen, resulting in postpartum psychosis, which is known to cause serious, life-threatening consequences.

 It is important to identify and treat postpartum psychosis to relieve the symptoms and prevent complications.